NickoJose/PodcastApp/codingStandards.md

 accurately explain the function to the level of a semi-experienced programmer.
 If applicable, leave a note on how the method use could be misunderstood.
 (Eg, Does a method accept on '>' vs '>=' ).

-   -This header must contain one @param for every method parameter, even if it's self-explanatory in name (in which case it is acceptable to have a 1-3 word description).
+   - This header must contain one @param for every method parameter, even if it's self-explanatory in name (in which case it is acceptable to have a 1-3 word description).

-   -The header must also contain an @return field.
+   - The header must also contain an @return field.
 If the method is void, "@return - void" is perscribed.

 3. Non-header comments are left up to programmer discression in order to show logic and chunk the code into sections.